ffes/RebootAt/README.md

 One of the Cygwin tools I used often on our servers at the office was the `shutdown` command.
 Yes, Windows has a pretty decent `shutdown.exe` but the major advantage of the Cygwin `shutdown` is that it mimics the Linux `shutdown` command, especially the possibility to add a timestamp at the end.
+And another minor disadvantage of `shutdown.exe` is that when you use the wrong command line options you could shutdown the machine instead of rebooting it.

 ```
 shutdown -fri 23:30